amy-tabb/RWHEC-Tabb-AhmadYousef/README.md

 Methods for robot-world, hand-eye calibration; version 2.0.

-November 19, 2018: This code is up an updated version using the following versions of external libraries:
+~June, 2018: This code is up an updated version using the following versions of external libraries:

 OpenCV 4.0 (OpenCV 3.0 may work with changes of some enums - read below)